paperwhite/Conformal_Mapping/README.md

 # Conformal_Mapping
-This repository contain code to perform conformal mapping of a given 3D mesh onto a sphere using tuette energy minimization and harmonic energy minimization
+This repository contains code to perform conformal mapping of a given 3D mesh onto a sphere using tuette energy minimization and harmonic energy minimization

 The Subdivision directory contains the main code Tuette.cpp which includes code for the conformal map.